You can use the following methods in the code of ASCX transformations to display the correct time according to time zone settings.

 Returns date-time according to the time zone given in the second parameter.

 The following example demonstrates how to use the User control web part to display the current date and time on your site, according to the time zone settings of the web part.

-- Open your web project in Visual Studio
+- Open your Kentico web project in Visual Studio

-- Add a folder named CMSGlobalFiles (if it doesn't already exist).
+- Add a folder named CMSGlobalFiles (if it does not already exist).

-- Create a new Web Use Control in the folder named datetime.ascx.
+- Create a new Web User Control in the folder named datetime.ascx.

 - Add a Label control onto the user control's form.

 Edit the control's code behind and add the following code to the Page_Load method: